bensheldon/island94-jekyll/_posts/2023-05-02-whatever-you-do-don-t-autoload-rails-lib.md

 tags: []
 ---

+_**Update:** Rails v7.2 will introduce a new configuration method [`config.autoload_lib`](https://github.com/rails/rails/pull/48572) to make it safer and easier to autoload the `/lib` directory and explicitly exclude directories from autoloading.
+When released, this advice may no longer be relevant, though I imagine it will still be possible for developers to twist themselves into knots and cause outages with autoloading overrides._

 One of the most common problems I encounter consulting on Rails projects is that developers have previously added `lib/` to autoload paths and then twisted themselves into knots creating error-prone, project-specific conventions for subsequently un-autoloading a subset of files also in `lib/`.

 *Don't do it.
 Don't add your Rails project's `lib/` to autoload paths.*